mkerschbaumer/archivebuild/README.md

 following options are available:

 + `ARCHIVEBUILD_FILE_FORMAT`: The file format to use for the archives to create.
-Currently only ".tar.gz" is supported.
+Currently only "tar.gz" and "zip" is supported.
 + `ARCHIVEBUILD_PREFIX`: The prefix to use for archive-file names.
 If a specific naming scheme like `<group-number>-<surename>-week<nr>.tar.gz` is required, the prefix can be set to `<group-number>-<surename>-`.